-Using 10-off LIDAR heads mounted to the existing break-wire rockfall wire fence, the system is planned for a year long trial to verify the added benefits of LIDAR over the break-wire fence.
+Using 10 LIDAR heads mounted to the existing slide fence supports, the system is planned for a year long trial to verify the added benefits of LIDAR.
+With this system installed there is no requirement for a slide fence to be in place.